giftig/dbconn/README.md

 ## Quickstart

-Use `dbconn --gen-pgpass > ~/.pgpass` to generate a pgpass file for your postgres databases, based on your yaml config.
+Use `dbconn --pgpass > ~/.pgpass` to generate a pgpass file for your postgres databases, based on your yaml config.
 You can regenerate this whenever you update your database list.
 Make sure you chmod the pgpass file to `0600`.